 Time is precious and you don't get a second chance.

 Raised in rural east-central Illinois, I appreciate nature and the environment.
-I'm a father, grandfather, professional engineer, leader, researcher, coach, scouts leader, stoic, minimalist, costumer, historian, traveler, and writer.
+I'm a father, grandfather, professional engineer-scientist, leader, scouts leader, coach, stoic, minimalist, costumer, historian, traveler, and writer.